Transfer Learning of CATE with Kernel Ridge Regression: Real-World Example

-In Table \labelcref{tab:res:401:crossfit}, we present the Spearman and Pearson correlation coefficients between the CATE predictors and the validation score $\hat{s}_{0i}$ on the target sample, with the nuisance models in $\hat{s}_{0i}$ estimated by GLR and the CATE predictors obtained using cross-fitting.
-Among all methods, \texttt{COKE} achieves the highest degree of concordance with $\hat{s}_{0i}$.
-In specific, \texttt{COKE} attains more than 35\% higher Spearman correlation with $\hat{s}_{0i}$ as well as more than 45\% higher Pearson correlation compared to all other methods.
-In addition, both correlation coefficients of \texttt{COKE} are significantly larger than zero, with the $p$-value for Spearman correlation being $<10^{-14}$ and that for Pearson being $0.04$.
-As a sensitivity analysis, we also present two more performance metric tables in Section~\labelcref{sec:app:real:results} with one having the nuisance models estimated by RF and another having all CATE estimators constructed without cross-fitting.
-They show similar results in Table \labelcref{tab:res:401:crossfit} that \texttt{COKE} still achieves the best performance among all methods under comparison.
-In addition, the cross-fitted version of \texttt{COKE} attains moderately better performance than that without cross-fitting.
+We include \texttt{SR}, \texttt{DR-CATE}, \texttt{ACW-CATE} and \texttt{R-Learner} as the benchmark methods for comparison.
+In Table \labelcref{tab:res:401:crossfit}, we present the Spearman and Pearson correlation coefficients between the CATE predictors and the empirical gold-standard $\hat{s}_{0i}$ introduced in Section \ref{sec:real:nhanes}.
+Again, \texttt{COKE} achieves the highest degree of concordance with $\hat{s}_{0i}$.
+In specific, \texttt{COKE} attains more than 40\% higher Spearman correlation with $\hat{s}_{0i}$ as well as approximately 45\% higher Pearson correlation compared to all other methods.
+Finally, we also present the performance metric tables for both studies in Appendix~\labelcref{sec:app:real:results}, where all CATE estimators are constructed with just data-splitting but not cross-fitting.
+They show similar results as in Tables \labelcref{tab:res:nhanes:crossfit} and \labelcref{tab:res:401:crossfit} in the sense that \texttt{COKE} still achieves the best performance among all methods under comparison.
+Meanwhile, the cross-fitted version of \texttt{COKE} attains better performance than that without cross-fitting. { To provide a more detailed view of the estimation performance, we include joint scatter plots of the COKE estimates versus the empirical gold standard in Figures \ref{fig:scat401k} and \ref{fig:scatnhanes} of the Supplementary Material.
+They illustrate the strong concordance between our estimator and the gold standard across the full range of treatment effects.}